High-Protein Breakfast Ideas for Busy mornings Fuel Your Day Right

 • Dal paratha with curd

-These dishes are full of fibre, iron, and protein—great for energy and digestion too.
+These dishes are full of fiber, iron, and protein—great for energy and digestion too.

 Non-Vegetarian Breakfasts for Maximum Protein